libfirm/libfirm/README.md

 1.1.
 Features
 -------------

-- works exculsively on a graph based SSA represenation up to the code emission.
+- works exclusively on a graph based SSA representation up to the code emission.
   Based on the work of C. Click and M. Trapp
 - written in portable C. Known to run on msvc 6-8 Win32, gcc on Linux, FreeBSD, Cygwin